nkh/bash-rd/README.md

 If you are not used to open application to internet traffic, or even your intranet, talk to someone knowledgeable or your IT department first.

-Offering data as read only via a web service is simple and safe, still anyone with the address sees the data.
+Offering data as read only via a web service is simple and safe, still anyone with the address can see the data.

 The same amount of caution must be used when passing data to a formatter, filter the input, use chroot, running in pods, ...

-# UTILITIES
+# UTILITIES (don't miss these)

 ## rdc

-A bash script that's equivalent to "rd -c"
+A bash script that's equivalent to "rd -c", it uses the excellent *rlwrap* readline wrapper which make it easier to use rd as a shell.

 ## trd

-* opens *rd* as a server in a tmux pane.
+* opens *rd* as a server in a *tmux* pane.

 You can pass the same arguments to *trd* as you can pass to *rd*, without argument *trd* will generated an ID and copy it to the clipboard.

 # CUSTOM FORMATTERS